PERRY, Oklahoma — An earthquake centered near Perry has shaken parts of north central Oklahoma.

-The U.S. Geological Survey says the earthquake was recorded at about 3:30 a.m.
-Wednesday in Jones, about 12 miles northeast of Oklahoma City in central Oklahoma.
-The temblor occurred at a depth of about three miles.
+The U.S. Geological Survey says the 3.4 magnitude temblor was recorded shortly after 6 a.m.
+Sunday less than six miles northeast of Perry in Noble County.
+The earthquake occurred at a depth of about three miles.

-Geologists say earthquakes of magnitude 2.5 to 3.0 are generally the smallest that are felt by humans and damage is not likely in quakes below magnitude 4.0.
+Geologists say earthquakes of magnitude 2.5 to 3.0 are generally the smallest that are felt by humans and that damage is not likely from earthquakes of below magnitude 4.0.